California HOA Document Requirements for Real Estate Closings

 The Big Players

-Several management companies dominate the California market:
+A handful of management companies dominate the California market:

-- •Associa — Large national firm with significant California presence
+- •Associa, large national firm with significant California presence

-- •FirstService Residential — Major player in Southern California
+- •FirstService Residential, major player in Southern California

-- •Keystone Pacific Property Management — Regional firm focused on California
+- •Keystone Pacific Property Management, regional firm focused on California

-- •Seabreeze Management — Southern California-focused
+- •Seabreeze Management, Southern California-focused

-- •The Management Trust — California and Pacific Northwest
+- •The Management Trust, California and Pacific Northwest

 Self-Managed Associations

-Best Practices for California HOA Closings
+Tips for California HOA Closings